Nishant-afk/Nishant-afk/README.md

 - 👋 Hi, I’m @Nishant-afk
 I am coder
-Looking to learn new things
+Learning new things
-I know C/C++, Python, Javascript (Learning more!)
+I know C/C++, Javascript
+Worked with .NET and >NET Core, Angular, HTML, CSS and JS
 Interested in Software Development 👩‍💻.
-Projects done in ML & Web Development

 <!---
 Nishant-afk/Nishant-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.